 Step 1: Incorporating your E-Commerce Company – Choosing a Company Structure

-It is important for you to choose a business structure that can meet your business needs.
-In order to incorporate your e-commerce business, you will need to do the following 2 things:
+You need to choose a business structure that can meet your business needs.
+To incorporate your e-commerce business, you will need to do the following 2 things:

 - Decide on your company name